-Kampong Kata Hill is a bit touristy but if you traveler that far to discover Asia and you are looking for more than ‘just food’ while remaining within an acceptable budget, this restaurant might surprise you.
-You would easily walk by without noticing it from the bottom of the hill, and surely would not realize how special it is.
+Kampong Kata Hill is a bit touristy with mixed reviews, but if you travelled that far to discover Asia and you are looking for more than ‘just food’ while remaining within an acceptable budget, this restaurant might surprise you.
+You would easily walk by without noticing it from the bottom of the hill and surely would not realize how special it is.

 We tried few simple dishes, some were recommended on the menu, and we weren’t disappointed: Steamed Fish in Lemon Sauce with rice at 320 baht, Steamed Blue Crab in Soy Sauce: 350 Baht, Stuffed Cucumber Soup: 130 Baht and local fruits for dessert.
 More than enough for two of us.